Bruce-ywj/ERBR-RNA-formerly-ERNIE-RNA/README.md

 ## 4. UTR MRL prediction

-This section describes how to use ERBR-RNA (ERNIE-RNA) to predict mean ribosome loading (MRL) for 5' UTR RNA sequences, a key measure of translation efficiency.
+This section describes how to use ERNIE-RNA to predict mean ribosome loading (MRL) for 5' UTR RNA sequences, a key measure of translation efficiency.

 ### Basic Usage